 Time Programme

 8:30-9:00 Welcome tea/coffee

 Monday December 9 2019 9:00-9:30 Opening Ceremony: Chair: Mr. He Bing, Deputy Director General, ACCA21/MoST Mr. Chen Linhao, Deputy Director General, Dept. of International Cooperation, MoST Senior official from Dept of Science and Technology, Guangxi Province, China Mr. Bai Songtao, Deputy Secretary General, Guilin Municipality Mr. Shantanu Mukherjee, Chief, Integrated Policy Analysis Branch, DSDG, UN DESA Mr. Jonathan Tsuen Yip Wong, Chief of Technology and Innovation, ESCAP Mr. Afework K. Gizaw, State Minister, Ministry of Science and High Education, Ethiopia Mr. Has Bunton, Secretary General, National Science and Technology Council, Ministry of Planning, Cambodia

 9:30-9:50 Group Photo

-PART ONE: CREATING AN ENABLING ENVIRONMENT FOR STI FOR THE SDGS
+PART ONE: CREATI ING AN ENABLING ENVIRONMENT FOR STI FOR THE SDGS

-Time Programme Session 1: Introduction of Global Sustainable Development Report (GSDR) - new global map for sustainable development This session will introduce the GSDR and explain the key findings and recommendations from the report.
+Tin ne Programme Session 1: Introduction of Global Sustainable Development Report (GSDR) - new global map for sustainable development This session will introduce the GSDR and explain the key findings and recommendations from the report.
 Discussion will focus on how to apply GSDR's approach for policy-making and concrete actions.
-Moderator: Mr. Shantanu Mukherjee, Chief, Integrated Policy Analysis Branch, DSDG, UN DESA Speakers: Ms. Eun Mee Kim, Professor and Dean at the Graduate School of International Studies, the Director of the Institute for Development and Human Security (IDHS) and the Director of the Ewha Global Health Institute for Girls (GHIG) at 9:50-10:50 Ewha Womans University, Seoul, Korea), Republic of Korea Interactive Discussion Guiding questions: What are the key recommendations from the Global Sustainable Development Report?
+Moderator: Mr. Shantanu Mukherjee, Chief, Integrated Policy Analysis Branch, DSDG, UN DESA Speakers: Mis.
+Euri Mee Kim, Professor and Dean at the Graduate School of International Studies, the Director of the Institute for Development and Human Security (IDHS) and the Director of the Ewba Global Health Institute for Girls (GHIG) at 9:50-10:50 9:50-10:50 Fwha Womans University, Seoul, Korea), Benublic of Korea Interactive Discussion Guiding questions: What are the key recommendations from the Global Sustainable Development Report?
 Any initial feedback?
 How can stakeholders/countries utilize the lessons and recommendations from the GSDR to strengthen their own sustainable development plans?
 What are potential challenges for stakeholders/ countries when applying the recommendations from the GSDR?
 What are the three most important recommendations for policy-making and concrete actions on creating an enabling environment for STI for the SDGs in the context of the GSDR?

-Time Programme

-Time Session 2: Science and technology eco-system development and innovation - A China Case Study This session will introduce China's experience with developing its own science and technology eco-system.
+Ti me Programme Session 2: Science and technology eco-system development and innovation - A China Case Study This session will introduce China's experience with developing its own science and technology eco-system.
 The session will focus on lessons learns and how other countries can apply those lessons to their unique situations.
-Moderator: Mr. Jonathan Tsuen Yip Wong, Chief of Technology and Innovation, ESCAP

-10:50 - 12:0 Speaker:

-Guiding Questions: What were the major challenges and problems that China had to overcome?
+Moderator: Mr. Jonathan Tsuen Yip Wong, Chief of Technology and Innovation, ESCAP Speaker: 10.
+10:50 - 12:00 Prof. Daijan Zhu, Director of Institute of Sustainable Development and Management, Tongji University, China Interactive Discussion Guiding Questions: What were the major challenges and problems that chills had to overcome?
 How can the lessons learned in China's case be leveraged by other countries to avoid the same problems?
-What are the three most important recommendations for policy-making and concrete actions on creating an enabling environment for STI for the SDGs?
+What are the three most important recommendations for policy making and • what are the three most important recommendations for policy-making and concrete actions on creating an enabling environment for STI for the SDGs2 concrete actions on creating an enabling environment for STHOP the SDGS!
 12:00-14:00 Lunch